microsoft/service-fabric-healer/README.md

 FabricHealer's Configuration-as-Logic feature is made possible by a new logic programming library for .NET, [Guan](https://github.com/microsoft/guan).
 The fun starts when FabricHealer detects supported error or warning health events reported by [FabricObserver](https://github.com/microsoft/service-fabric-observer), for example.
 You can use FabricHealer if you don't also deploy FabricObserver.
-Just install FabricHealerLib into your .NET Service Fabric project and you can leverage the power of FH from there.
+Just install FabricHealerProxy into your .NET Service Fabric project and you can leverage the power of FH from there.
 There is a very simple "interface" to FabricHealer that begins with some service generating a Service Fabric Health Report.
 This health report must contain a specially-crafted
 Description value: a serialized instance of a well-known (to FH) type (must implement ITelemetryData).
-As mentioned above, just use FabricHealerLib to push FH into motion from your
+As mentioned above, just use FabricHealerProxy to push FH into motion from your
 Service Fabric service.

 FabricHealer is implemented as a stateless singleton service that runs on all nodes in a Linux or Windows Service Fabric cluster.